zkspin/spin-sdk/sdk/onchain/README.md

 ## Deploy Contracts

-To test deploying contracts, however, since we already deployed the contracts and hardhat keeps track of them, this should not do anything.
+To test deploying contracts, after you have deployed the contracts, hardhat keeps track of them under /ignition/deployments

 ```shell
 yarn deploy